ipfs/specs/merkledag/ipld.md

 IPLD links can be represented in CBOR using tags which are defined in [RFC 7049 section 2.4](http://tools.ietf.org/html/rfc7049#section-2.4).

 A tag `<tag-link-object>` is defined.
-This tag must be followed by an array (major type 4) containing one or two elements.
-The first being either a text string (major type 3) or a byte string (major type 2).
-The second element is defined to be a map (major type 5) and can be omitted if the map is empty.
-The canonical format is to omit this map if it is empty.
+This tag can be followed by:

+- a text string (major type 3) or byte string (major type 2) corresponding to the link target.
+This is the canonical format for links with no link properties.
+- an array (major type 4) containing as first element the link target (text or binary string) and as optional second argument the link properties (a map, major type 5)

 When encoding an IPLD object to CBOR, every IPLD object can be considered to be encoded using `<tag-link-object>` using this algorithm: